nebari-dev/nebari/.github/ISSUE_TEMPLATE/feature-request---.md

 This section should contain "what" you are proposing. -->
 <!-- Are you having any problems?
 Briefly describe what your painpoints are.
 For example: "I'm always frustrated when ..." -->

-## Suggestion

-What are your suggestions on how to solve this problem?
-What solution(s) would make you happy?

 ## Value/benefit

 <!-- What is the value in adding this feature, and who will benefit from it?
 Include any information that could help us prioritize the issue.